YottaDB/YDBDoc/ProgGuide/langext.rst

 * All alias variables associated with the same array are equivalent in their access to its nodes - for example, a SET of a node in an array via one name is no different than a SET to that node using any other name of which it is an alias.
 Nothing about the order of their creation or association has any significance.
 * Once an array becomes accessible via only a single unsubscripted name, YottaDB treats that name as a traditional local variable.
 * YottaDB treats variables joined through pass-by-reference as a special variant of an alias variable.
-Pass-by-reference relates to the M stack model with aliasing implicit as a side effect of invocation with DO or $$ and unaliasing implicit as a side effect of QUIT.
-In the broader alias case, program commands directly alias and unalias names without any binding to the M stack.
+Pass-by-reference relates to the M stack model with implicit aliasing as a side effect of invocation with DO or $$ and implicit unaliasing as a side effect of QUIT.
+In the broader alias case, the program directly commands aliased and unaliased names without any binding to the M stack.
 * YottaDB treats the state of a TP (Transaction Processing) RESTART variable as an internal alias, which it only exposes if the transaction creating it RESTARTs.
 * YottaDB treats variables hidden by exclusive NEW as a type of alias.
 * Owing to their implicit behavior, under certain circumstances, pass-by-reference aliases, RESTART variable and exclusive NEW aliases are not entirely symmetrical with respect to explicitly created alias variables (that is, they may come and go at different times, whereas alias variables come and go under application program control).